enasequence/read_docs/submit/assembly/metagenome/mag.rst

 - `Submitting A Primary Metagenome Assembly <primary.html>`_
 - `Submitting Binned Metagenome Assemblies <binned.html>`_

-If your study is small-scale and you only intend to submit a very small number of **stand-alone MAGs**, lower level metagenome assembly submissions may not be necessary, though are still recommended where possible.
+If your study is small-scale and you only intend to submit a very small number of MAGs, lower level metagenome assembly submissions may not be necessary, though are still recommended where possible.
 Please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ if you have any questions.